daman1199/Cloudofthoughts/cloud-admin-tips/README.md

 ShowToc: true
 ---

 > **M365 and Google Workspace admin survival guide.** Scripts, configurations, and fixes from years of managing SaaS platforms.
-The stuff that's not in the official docs but probably should be.

-### 📊 What's Here
-**5 Guides** • **PowerShell Scripts** • **M365 & Google Workspace** • **SaaS Admin**

-### 👋 Who This Is For
-M365 admin by title or cloud engineer who somehow became the "Microsoft person"?
-These are the solutions I built when clicking through the admin portal for the 50th time wasn't cutting it anymore.

 ---

-## 📖 Guides

 ### 🟦 Microsoft 365